sphinx-doc/alabaster/README.rst

   for review/discussion.
 * #44 (partial; via #57) Add an opt-in fixed sidebar behavior for users who prefer a sidebar that never scrolls out of view.
 Credit: Joe Cross.
+* #61: Set a small-but-nonzero footnote width to work around a common browser display bug.
+Thanks to Konstantin Molchanov for catch & patch.

 .. _Codecov: https://codecov.io